-Pretotyping is a way to test a product or an experiment idea quickly and inexpensively by creating an extremely simplified version of that product or experiment to help validate the idea.
+Pre-totyping is a way to test a product or an experiment idea quickly and inexpensively by creating an extremely simplified version of that product or experiment to help validate the idea.

-A Optional Pre-totype is a partial mock-up of the intended idea that can be built in minutes, hours or days instead of weeks, months or years.
+An Optional Pre-totype is a partial mock-up of the intended idea that can be built in minutes, hours or days instead of weeks, months or years.
 It can be made with simple and cheap materials, such as: plastic, cardboard, paper, wires, etc.

-In the specific context, pretotyping is aimed to help Teams to clarify to the Phase I Jury the basic concepts of the proposed Scientific/Technological Experiment, its implementation and its potential applications.
+In the specific context, pre-totyping aims to help Teams to clarify to the Phase I Jury the basic concepts of the proposed Scientific/Technological Experiment, its implementation and its potential applications.